bharathkandra9/bharathkandra9/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [kandrabharath9@gmail.com](mailto:kandrabharath9@gmail.com)
 * 🧠  I'm learning Go Lang, Kubernetes, AWS.
-* 🤝  I'm open to collaborating on Python projects and Devops work
 * ⚡  I trying to learn more